Panda Logo

 Chinese Holidays

-Welcome to the year 4706!
+Welcome to the year 4722!

 When we think about Chinese holidays, Chinese New Years comes to mind first.
 And, it should.
 That's because Chinese New Years is by far the largest, most festive holiday of the year.
-While we refer to it as "Chinese" New Years, it is widely celebrated in Asia and also cause for celebration wherever people of Chinese descent can be found in the world.
+While many of us refer to it as "Chinese" New Years, it is widely celebrated in Asia and also cause for celebration wherever people of Chinese descent can be found in the world.
 When you stop and think about the fact that about 1/3 of the world's population is of Asian descent, that's a lot of celebrating!
 There are of course several other national holidays and a wide variety of local and minority holiday dates.

 Chinese New Years: